zumikiti/in-60-seconds/README.md

 ### Step 2.
 Congrats on creating your first GitPitch Slideshow Presentation!

-Your first GitPitch slide deck is immediately available right here:
+Following the *repository fork* in step 1. you automatically have a **PITCHME.md** in your new repository.
+This means that your first GitPitch slide deck is immediately available right here:

 ```
 https://gitpitch.com/$USER/in-60-seconds